okta/okta.github.io/_source/_docs/how-to/byo_saml.md

 ---
 layout: docs_page
-title: Upload Your Own SAML Certificates for Outbound SAML Apps
+title: Upload Your Own Certificates for Outbound SAML Apps
 excerpt: How to use a custom SAML certificate for apps
 ---